SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/new-features/new-features.md

 When you update to Exchange 2016 Cumulative Update 1 (CU1) from Exchange 2016 RTM, you'll get the following new features:

-- **SHA-2 compliant S/MIME in Outlook on the web** We've updated the certificate that's used by the S/MIME control in Outlook on the web.
+- **SHA-2 compliant S/MIME in Outlook on the web**: We've updated the certificate that's used by the S/MIME control in Outlook on the web.
 The certificate is now SHA-2 compliant.
 Users who downloaded the control from Exchange 2016 RTM will need to download the control again after you install CU1.

-- **Additional languages for Outlook on the web** With CU1, we're adding 17 new languages to Outlook on the web.
+- **Additional languages for Outlook on the web**: With CU1, we're adding 17 new languages to Outlook on the web.

-- **Improved download package** Exchange 2016 releases, starting with CU1, are now packaged as ISO files instead of a self-extracting EXE file.
+- **Improved download package**: Exchange 2016 releases, starting with CU1, are now packaged as ISO files instead of a self-extracting EXE file.
 The ISO file can be mounted directly in Windows Server 2012 or later.
 If you need to install Exchange across a network, you can create a network share from the mounted ISO drive.

 ## What's new when upgrading from Exchange 2013 to Exchange 2016 RTM?